Our 2020-21 T-shirts

 We believe it is important to embody our values at every level of our operation, from social media and how we treat our volunteers to the manufacturing process for our products.
 This page provides an overview of how we are putting these values into practice at varying levels of our organisation.

 We are committed to continually improving our sustainability at SolidariTee.
-From 2020 onwards, all the T-shirts we manufacture will be made from organic cotton, as this uses significantly less water and is much better for the environment.
+From 2020 onwards, all the t-shirts we manufacture will be made from organic cotton, as this uses significantly less water and is much better for the environment.
 We will continue to sell our non-organic T-shirts that have already been manufactured to reduce waste.

 Our Policy on Images of Refugees

-Lastly, we do not want to create a narrative of SolidariTee ‘saving’ refugees.
+We do not want to create a narrative of SolidariTee ‘saving’ refugees.
 We believe all those seeking asylum deserve to be treated with respect and dignity, and believe that maintaining confidentiality regarding their identities and not representing them as victims is the best way to do this.